devjoe1991/yourora-native/docs/sidebar-implementation.md

-# 🍔 YourOra Sidebar Navigation System - Implementation Documentation
+# 🍔 Miha Sidebar Navigation System - Implementation Documentation

 ## 📋 Overview

-This document provides comprehensive documentation for the sidebar navigation system implemented in YourOra app.
+This document provides comprehensive documentation for the sidebar navigation system implemented in Miha app.
 The sidebar replaces the profile avatar in the header with an animated hamburger menu and provides a beautiful slide-out navigation experience.

 ## 🏗️ Architecture